 All residents are encouraged to participate in either basic or clinical research projects during their training.
 Elective time may be used to pursue specific research goals.
-Read about current research in the Pathology Department at OHSU.
+Read about current research at OHSU.

 Electives comprise seven rotations out of the four-year residency training program.
 Electives include advanced training in virtually all service and research laboratories as well as laboratory management and informatics.
 In addition to the core rotations, elective rotations intended to: augment diagnostic skills in a subspecialty area or extend one's expertise in a core area; gain or extend technical or procedural skills; conduct research; and gain particular laboratory management, test development and technological expertise in one or more areas.
 The curriculum is flexibly structured to allow as much latitude as possible for the trainee to design a program customized to meet his or her individual needs.

 Each resident meets regularly with a faculty mentor.
 The mentor fosters a personal relationship with the trainee and is available to help with professional development and to help clarify career goals and expectations.
 The mentor also serves as a resource for wellness, ethical and professional issues, and helps the trainee develop his or her annual grand rounds presentation.